IngSW24/easymotion-app/README.md

 ## Setup development environment

 - Install [Flutter SDK](https://docs.flutter.dev/get-started/install)
-- Test the installation by open Android Studio, then Terminal, then type `flutter doctor` and that command should exit with no errors
+- Test the installation by opening Android Studio, then Terminal, then type `flutter doctor` and that command should exit with no errors

 ## Run app on an emulator (or on other supported platforms)